 • Entrepreneurs and small business owners who need assistance managing both personal and business tasks.

-• Anyone looking to enter the field of executive or personal assistance and wanting to gain foundational skills.
+• Anyone looking to enter the field of executive or personal assistance and wanting to gain foundational skills. to integrate technology into their work.

 Methodology